-The basic technique of arriving at a mean age, mean abundance pair using Lick/IDS indices was articulated by Worthey (1994) and expanded upon by many authors, among them del Burgo et al. (2001), Trager et al. (2000), Tantalo et al. (1998), and Thomas & Maraston (2003).
-An unofficial median of ages quoted for the stellar population in the nucleus of M32 is around 4 Gyr, including other methods of spectral comparison, for example O'Connell (1980), Rose (1994), Bica, Alloin, & Schmidt (1990), and Vazdekis & Arimoto (1999).
-Quoting a mean age does not, of course, mean that M32 sprang into existence 4 Gyr ago.
+The basic technique of arriving at a meanage, mean-abundance pair using Lick/IDS indices was articulated by Worthey (1994) and expanded on by many authors, among them del Burgo et al. (2001), Trager et al. (2000), Tantalo et al. (1998), and Thomas & Maraston (2003).
+An unofficial median of ages quoted for the stellar population in the nucleus of M32, including other methods of spectral comparison (e.g. O'Connell (1980), Rose (1994), Bica, Alloin, & Schmidt (1990), and Vazdekis & Arimoto (1999), is around 4 Gyr.
+Quoting a mean age does not, of course. mean that M32 sprang into existence 4 Gyr ago.
 Galaxies are complex systems with considerable chemodynamic history behind them and we should expect abundance distributions (probably fairly regular) and age distributions (probably irregular) for them.
 The mean age and abundance are nevertheless convenient signposts, at least for statistical studies.

-Effects that would strengthen Balmer line strengths by adding warm or hot stars, such as unexpected horizontal branch morphology or blue straggler stars, are conveniently muted in M32 compared to large, redder elliptical galaxies: regarding extreme horizontal branch star contributions, Burstein et al. (1988) find that M32 has the least mid-UV flux of any galaxy in their sample, and Rose (1994) finds that an intermediate age population plus a frosting of metal-poor stars accounts for all of the observables available to him at high spectral resolution.
+Effects that would strengthen Balmer-line strengths by adding warm or hot stars, such as unexpected horizontal-branch morphology or blue straggler stars, are conveniently muted in M32 compared with large, redder elliptical galaxies: regarding extreme horizontal-branch star contributions, Burstein et al. (1988) find that M32 has the least mid-UV flux of any galaxy in their sample, and Rose (1994) finds that an intermediate-age population plus a frosting of metal-poor stars accounts for all of the observables available to him at high spectral resolution.
 Furthermore, G93 found negligible nebular emission in M32.
-Again, M32 seems safe because its Balmer lines are already strong so any possible emission line spectrum would have to be fairly powerful to affect our interpretation.
-Finally, nonsolar abundance ratio effects are mild in M32 (see below).
-This greatly reduces the danger of significant modulations of either the main sequence turnoff temperature or the giant branch temperature, the two quantities fundamentally measured by the Balmer-metal technique, as a result of altered chemical mixtures causing changes in the structures of the stars.
+Again, M32 seems safe because its Balmer lines are already strong, so any possible emission line spectrum would have to be fairly powerful to affect our interpretation.
+Finally, nonsolar abundance